 Technical Status Reports

 Prepared by the principal investigator and submitted to the sponsoring agency based on the sponsor’s requirements.
-For audit purposes, a copy of the report must also be forwarded to the grants & contracts administrator.
+For audit purposes, a copy of the report must also be forwarded to the Post-Award analyst.

 Provided to sponsoring agencies as required.
-Grants & contracts administrators work with principal investigators to prepare and submit the reports.
+Post-Award analysts work with principal investigators to prepare and submit the reports.

 Monthly Account Status Reports

 Generated by the Research Foundation at the close of each month; provides a financial report to principal investigators for their account(s).
 The report reflects transaction details of the previous month and is processed and printed during the first week of the following month.
 Principal investigators will typically receive the report via intercampus or electronic mail during the second week of the month.
-Principal investigators should promptly review the report and contact their grants & contracts administrator with any discrepancies.
+Principal investigators should promptly review the report and contact their Post-Award analyst with any discrepancies.
 The Monthly Account Status Report contains three sections: